 The closest thing to “free” plumbing leads comes from organic clicks on Google.

-At Plumbing Webmasters, we could easily show a list of marketing techniques that would generate plumbing leads, but none of them are free.
-So the best we can do is show you which methods are the cheapest.
+My agency, Plumbing Webmasters, could easily deliver you a list of marketing techniques that generate plumbing leads, but none of them are free.
+That’s why I’m focusing this article on the most affordable methods and ones my clients have used to consistently produce high-quality leads for the past decade.

-Although free plumbing leads don’t exist, cheap ones do.
-The most inexpensive way to get plumbing leads is to get organic website visitors.
-Of course, your overhead depends on whether or not you already have a website, how old it is, and whether or not it ranks for any keywords.
+To achieve this, your overhead depends on whether you already have a website, how old it is, and whether it ranks for any keywords.

 Consumers want to buy from a plumbing business that demonstrates credibility, authority, and trust.
 The best way to achieve this is through a branded mobile website that showcases your unique value proposition.